devBoysal/Classic-Arcade-Game-Frogger/README.md

 ## Introduction

-This is the 3rd javascript project from the Udacity Front-End Web Developer short course

-Another enjoyable project for myself, pushing my javascript knowledge and experience further and further

 If you'd like to play a live version, please click <a href="https://devboysal.github.io/Classic-Arcade-Game-Frogger/">RIGHT HERE</a>

 ## Instructions

 To Play this game locally:

-- Download these files by simply clicking "clone or Download" above.
+- Clone this project to your machine
-- Open index.html in your preferred browser (make sure your browser is to date)
+- Open index.html in your preferred browser
-- Alternatively, click the "right here" link above to play live
+- OR, follow the link above and play in the browser

 This game is a clone of the classic arcade game "Frogger"